-Are you planning to visit Komodo National Park in Indonesia and wonder what the operators and their tours are like?
-In this article, we talk about our experience joining Red Whale Dive Center on a day trip around the park.
+Are you planning to visit Komodo National Park in Indonesia, and wonder what the operators and their tours are like?
+In this article, we talk about our experience joining Red Whale Dive Centre on a day trip around the park.
 We decided to go with them, as their sustainability credentials stood out from the rest.
 Here is what we found.

 If you want to learn more about Komodo National Park, its most famous residents and how to organise a trip that best meets your preferences, head on over to our Komodo National Park Guide.

-And just in case youโre wondering: We paid for this experience ourselves (and we did not disclose at any point that we might be writing about the experience).
+In case you're wondering: We paid for this experience ourselves, and we did not disclose (until much later) that we might be writing about it.
 So you can be sure that the experience we had is what anyone else is likely to experience too.

 Who is Red Whale Dive Center?

 Red Whale is based in Labuan Bajo on the Indonesian island of Flores.
-With a fleet of modern speed boats, the company provides open/shared and private day tours as well as custom dive trips around Komodo National Park.
+With a fleet of modern speedboats, the company offers open/shared and private day tours, as well as custom dive trips around Komodo National Park.

 Pending demand/group size, tours of the park are conducted on